 One of the most reliable ways is to get a secured credit card.
 That’s a credit card that requires a cash collateral but is much easier to qualify for.
 Then you just have to use about one-third of your credit limit each month and pay your bill in full and on time.

 Here’s something that WON’T help your credit: Taking out a predatory payday loan or title loan.
 These are no credit check loans that almost always go unreported to the credit bureaus.
 (You should watch out for cash advance loans, too.)
 However, there are bad credit loans out there that do get reported to the credit bureaus, so keep your eye out for one of those—especially if they’re installment loans.

 Life without credit isn’t impossible.
 But you’ll probably have an easier time if you start building up your credit now.
-To learn more about how you can improve your credit score, check out these related posts and articles from OppLoans:
+To learn more about how you can improve your credit score, check out the rest of our Know Your Credit Score blog series:

 |Kalen Omo is the founder and owner of Omo Financial Coaching.
 Kalen has been in the world of personal finance since 2010 and has earned the title of Ramsey Solutions Master Financial Coach in 2017, after completing training with Ramsey Solutions, the company owned by National Best Selling Author and Financial Expert, Dave Ramsey.
 Kalen works with people’s personal finance issues and pain points ranging from budgeting to dealing with debt collectors to bankruptcy to estate planning to retirement.
 In his spare time, he enjoys spending time with his family, playing music, and is an avid musician.|